rumorsou/Tensor-based_k-TTC_Search/README.md

 The datasets are sourced from well-known platforms such as [SNAP (Stanford Network Analysis Platform)](https://snap.stanford.edu/data/) and [the Network Repository](https://networkrepository.com/index.php).
 Please ensure that there are no comments in the dataset file.
 The input dataset should be a text file where each line contains an edge in the format "u,v,k".
 Here, (u,v) represents an edge with u < v, and k denotes the trussness.
 Node IDs start from 0 and are ranked in increasing order.

 ## Running
-We provide the source code: TETree and TETree-Basic, which are general versions that can run on any hardware supporting PyTorch.
+1. Run TETree/TETree-Basic index construction algorithms using the following command (the `-f` parameter represents the dataset file name).

   for TETree:<br>
     `python ./TETree/TETree.py -f ./TETree/facebook.txt`<br>
   for TETree-Basic:<br>
     `python ./TETree/TETree-basic.py -f ./TETree/facebook.txt`<br>

-'./facebook.txt' can be replaced by other datesets.

   We also provide TETree-special-optimized, where triangle computation is specifically optimized for NVIDIA GPUs.
 See `./TETree/TETree-special-optimized/README_special.md` for details.

+2. Run TETree-OPCC search algorithm using the following command (the `-f` parameter represents the dataset file name, the `-q` parameter represents the number of randomly generated query vertices).

+   `python TrussQuery.py -f ./facebook.txt -q 1000`